andresquintanar/Chinese-Character-Classification/README.md

 # Chinese-Character-Classification
-This project uses Keras Neural Networks to classify handwritten Chinese letters
+This project uses Keras Neural Networks to classify handwritten Chinese letters.
+It plots the count of each Chinese number in dataset using Matplotlib.
+It also visualizes 25 random characters from the dataset.
+In addition to this, I scaled the pixel values of the images and partitioned the data into train and test sets.
+I then built a neural network model using Keras layers and trained it for 25 epochs.
+After, I was able to display the accuracy of the model alongside graphs of the loss and accuracy curves.
+After the model had been trained, I visualized 30 random misclassified images as well as the first 30 classified images.

 Project Description: